ApeWorX/ape-optimism/README.md

 # Quick Start

-Ecosystem Plugin for Optimism support in Ape
+Ecosystem Plugin for Optimism support in Ape.

 ## Dependencies